alexdsbreslav/quicklooks/how_to_use_quicklook/README.md

 ### Step 2: Add plots to your chart skeleton to visualize your data.
 Click on the links below to go to directions for that plot:
 - [Add a line plot to your chart](https://github.com/alexdsbreslav/quicklook/blob/master/how_to_use_quicklook/add_line_to_chart.md)
-- Add a line plot (with error) to your chart
 - [Add a scatter plot to your chart](https://github.com/alexdsbreslav/quicklook/blob/master/how_to_use_quicklook/add_scatter_to_chart.md)
-- Add a scatter plot (with error) to your chart
 - Add a histogram to your chart
 - Add a bar plot to your chart